Robert Roberts (footballer, born 1864): Playing career

 Bolton were one of the twelve founder members of the Football League, which formed in 1888.
 Bob Roberts made his League debut on 8 September 1888, playing at wing-half, at Pike's Lane, then home of Bolton Wanderers.
 The opposition were Derby County.
 Bolton Wanderers lost the match 6–3.
 His debut League goal was scored on 6 October 1888 at Turf Moor, home of Burnley Bob Roberts scored Bolton Wanderers only goal in a 4–1 defeat.
 In the inaugural Football League season, Roberts was ever-present, scoring twice.
 Bob Roberts was one of five Bolton Wanderers players, who, in season 1888–89 played in every (22) League game.
 The other four, apart from Roberts, were, James Brogan, Kenny Davenport, John Milne and Davie Weir.
 Bob Roberts played as a Full–Back (two appearances) in a Bolton Wanderers defence that kept the opposition down to one–League–goal–in–a–match once.
-Bob Roberts played as a wing–half (20 appearances) in a Bolton Wanderers midfield that achieved big (three–League–goals–or–more) wins on five separate occasions.
+Bob Roberts played as a wing–half (20 appearances) in a Bolton Wanderers midfield that achieved big (three–League–goals–or–more) wins on five occasions.

 In 1889, Roberts was described as "a very fast man (120 yards in 13 seconds), a splendid dribbler and difficult to overcome in possession of the ball".
 One newspaper dubbed him "the best half back in England".

 Roberts remained at Bolton until March 1892, when he moved to Preston North End where he played five league matches at the end of the 1891–92 season.
 Later that year, he dropped down to the Second Division, spending one season with Lincoln City before retiring.